Adithya6ramesh/Book-Log/README.md

 ### The Solution

 React Query has a feature called [QueryOptions](https://tanstack.com/query/latest/docs/framework/react/guides/query-options) which is basically for creating reusable `queryFn` and `queryKey`s.
-By taking advantage of this, we've made a [custom utility](https://github.com/kasraghoreyshi/reno-stack/blob/main/apps/web/src/utils/query-utils.ts) that couples extremely well with Hono RPC.
-This utility gives you two functions called `createQueryOptions` and `createMutationOptions`.
+By taking advantage of this, we've made a [custom utility](https://github.com/reno-stack/hono-react-query) that couples extremely well with Hono RPC.
+This utility gives you two functions called `createHonoQueryOptions` and `createHonoMutationOptions`.
 Here's how you'd use them:

 For each route of our application, we'll create a `{route}.queries.ts` under a folder named `queries` in our web application (these naming conventions are arbitrary and can be changed to anything that you'd like)